AlexsLemonade/scpca-docs/docs/processing_information.md

 In certain circumstances, `miQC` modeling may fail; in these cases, only cells which do not pass the threshold of at least 200 unique genes are removed.

 Log-normalized counts are calculated using the deconvolution method presented in [Lun, Bach, and Marioni (2016)](https://doi.org/10.1186/s13059-016-0947-7).
+Specifically, `scran::quickCluster()` was used to derive cell clusters on which to calculate sum factors with `scran::computeSumFactors()`, which are in turn used during normalization with `scuttle::logNormCounts()`.
+If this deconvolution-based approach failed for any reason, only `scuttle::logNormCounts()` was used for normalization.

+Next, `scran::modelGeneVar()` was used to model gene variance from the log-normalized counts and `scran::getTopHVGs()` was used to select the top 2000 high-variance genes.
 The log-normalized counts are used to model variance of each gene prior to selecting the top 2000 highly variable genes (HVGs).
 These HVGs are then used as input to principal component analysis, and the top 50 principal components are selected.
 Finally, these principal components are used to calculate the [UMAP (Uniform Manifold Approximation and Projection)](http://bioconductor.org/books/3.13/OSCA.basic/dimensionality-reduction.html#uniform-manifold-approximation-and-projection) embeddings.